 Stand with Refugees

-During the worst humanitarian crisis of our time, we ask that you join us in urging Congress and your local officials to end the moratorium and resume the resettlement of refugees as soon as possible.
+During the worst migration crisis of our time, we ask that you join us in urging Congress and your local officials to continue to welcome refugees to the United States.

 Ways to Act